 (Many thanks to the committee and to Curt Scott for the language in this paragraph.
-Our listing is unique in that most of the other listings seem rather drab).
+Our listing is unique).
 With this posting will be a link to an amazing 8 minute long clip put together by Matt of pictures of our church, congregation and the gamut of activities in which we are involved.
-We will show it in the Sanctuary prior to the prelude during the next 3 Sundays, or you can view it HERE:
+You can view it HERE:

 Ministers looking for positions will see the above paragraph and the pictures and will decide to tell the Conference to forward their Ministerial Profiles to us for review.
 The Search Committee met with Campbell Lovett last Thursday (Nov 14) and the Committee is now getting 20 page Ministerial Profiles from the Conference.
 The Committee will evaluate these and determine which candidates should receive our LCP.
 If after looking over our LCP, candidates are still interested in us, we will begin a period of interviews and further communication.
 It is possible that several individuals will be in this phase with the committee at the same time.
 To protect privacy, this phase of the process we are in must remain confidential within the Search Committee.
 If you have questions about the process, please feel free to ask any of the committee members.
 We just can’t talk about specific candidates.